Shippable/docs/sources/ci/why-continuous-integration.md

 Your CI workflow stops after deployment to an endpoint.
 If you want to define your end to end application delivery pipelines, check out our other use cases like [Validate](../validate/devops-validate/), [Release](../release/devops-release-management/), [Deploy](../deploy/why-deploy/), and [Provision](../provision/why-infrastructure-provisioning/).

 ##Configuration
-Your CI workflow is configured with a yml based file called **shippable.yml** which should be committed to the root of the repository you want to build.
+Your CI workflow is configured with a YAML based file called **shippable.yml** which should be committed to the root of the repository you want to build.
 This is mandatory for all enabled projects and tells us what the build should do.
-For the yml structure and how to configure it, check out our [Build Configuration page](yml-structure/).
+For the **shippable.yml** structure and how to configure it, check out our [Build Configuration page](yml-structure/).

 ##CI Triggers